CinthiaOrona2122/CinthiaOrona2122/README.md

 - 🔭 I’m currently working on ...
 Improving on ASP.Net 8 with Minimal API REST CRUD & about Swagger documentation.
 - 🌱 I’m currently learning ... .Net 8, Entity Frameworks, Code First migration and some cloud hosting stuff.
 - 👯 I’m looking to collaborate on ...
 Frontend technologies, like Angular 17 or get a little help doing the views, making documentation, doing pair programming and so on...
 - 🤔 I’m looking for help with ...
-Backend structure understanding, web & cloud hosting servers migration,
+Backend structure understanding, web & cloud hosting servers migration, Project Planning long term.
 - 💬 Ask me about ...
+Anyhting, I'm open to talk no limits.
 - 📫 How to reach me: ...
+Github, LinkedIn, X.com, you name it.
 - 😄 Pronouns: ...
+She/Her
 - ⚡ Fun fact: ...
+Couldn't find the best match...
+(I ment the fun fact 😉)!

 <br>